dbaba2011/what-happens-when/README.rst

 - When the user puts their finger on a modern capacitive touch screen, a tiny amount of current gets transferred to the finger.
-This completes the circuit through the electrostatic field of the conductive layer and creates a voltage drop at that point on the screen.
+This completes the circuit through the electrostatic field of the conductive layer and circuit through the electrostatic field of the conductive layer and creates a voltage drop at that point on the screen.
 The ``screen controller`` then raises an interrupt reporting the coordinate of the keypress.